FrogBattle/HelioBench/timelog.md

 ### 05 Oct 2021

-* *1 hour* Read the DeathStarBench publication and take notes.
+* *2 hours* Read the DeathStarBench publication and take notes.

 ## 04 Oct 2021